 When you feel comfortable going however is totally up to you.
 We can’t decide that for you.
 It has to be something you and your family are comfortable with.
 After all, you want to have a good time while you are there and shouldn’t go and spend all that money if you will be worried the whole time.

-From witnessing what Disney did in the parks before the closure, they did an excellent job of containing it, and in fact, there were 0 counts found in Disneyland before the closure.
-Our own opinion is that when Disneyland reopens it will be perfectly fine to go again and we have no reason at this time to think Disney would put your health at risk.
+Our own opinion is that since Disneyland has reopened is has been perfectly fine to go again and we have no reason at this time to think Disney would put your health at risk.

 Disneyland Deals & Travel Advantages

-Disneyland is not a cheap place to visit, and we’ve seen multiple increases in prices from tickets, to hotel rooms to food around the parks.
+Disneyland is not a cheap place to visit, and we’ve seen multiple price increases in recent years for tickets, hotel rooms and food around the parks.
 However, if crowd levels aren’t where they should be when Disneyland reopens, Disney is going to hold the brakes on too many price increases immediately.

 In order to start attracting more guests to start coming back to the parks, we will likely see some great deals on vacation packages and hotel rooms especially.
 Until they get on-site occupancy where they want it to be, they will have to do something.

-We’ve seen this happen after 9/11 and other disasters, and there is no reason why we shouldn’t see some great deals at Disneyland too.
-I don’t think there will be as many as what we’ll see in Walt Disney World, but if you were thinking of going to Disneyland anyway in 2020, after the parks reopen might be as good of a time as any.
+We’ve seen this happen after 9/11 and other disasters, and they’ve already done this some in Disney World.
+There is no reason why we shouldn’t see some great deals at Disneyland too.
+I don’t think there will be as many as what we’ll see in Walt Disney World, but if you were thinking of going to Disneyland anyway in 2021, right after the parks reopen might be as good of a time as any.

 As new deals on Disneyland vacations are released, we’ll let you know so you can take advantage.

 When Should You Book Your Next Trip?